‘The Big Bang Theory’ Season 10 Episode 14 Return Date, Spoilers: What Will Happen In ‘Emotion Detection Automation’

 The Big Bang Theory Season 10 has again gone on a mini-break.
 CBS will not be airing Episode 14 this Thursday, January 26.
 The next episode of Big Bang Theory, titled “The Emotion Detection Automation,” is scheduled to air on February 2.

 In Big Bang Theory Season 10 Episode 14, Raj (Kunal Nayyar) will be finally getting some attention.
-This season, the character has been reduced to playing second fiddle to Howard (Simon Helberg), with no storyline of his own.
-And in the winter premiere episode, “The Holiday Summation,” he had no holiday fiasco story to narrate like the other series regulars, Sheldon (Jim Parsons), Amy (Mayim Bialik), Penny (Kaley Cuoco), Leonard (Johnny Galecki), Howard and Bernadette (Melissa Rauch).
+This season, the character has been reduced to playing second fiddle to Howard (Simon Helberg) with no storyline of his own.
+And in the winter premiere episode, “The Holiday Summation,” he had no holiday fiasco story to narrate like the other series regulars Sheldon (Jim Parsons), Amy (Mayim Bialik), Penny (Kaley Cuoco), Leonard (Johnny Galecki), Howard and Bernadette (Melissa Rauch).
 It seemed that he was making a guest appearance just like Stuart (Kevin Sussman).

 “The Emotion Detection Automation” is set to change that.
 The episode will focus on Raj’s love life.
 He will be inviting all his ex-girlfriends over to figure out why his relationships are short-lived.
 Raj has dated a string of women ever since he gained the ability to talk in front of them without needing the help of alcohol, including Emily (Laura Spencer), Claire (Alessandra Torresani), Lucy (Kate Micucci) and Emily (Katie Leclerc).
 But he has failed to take any of his relationships to the next level.
 Raj continues to be single.